swm8023/com.unity.ide.vscode/README.md

 4. Install the C# extension from the VS Code Marketplace.
 5. Install Build Tools for Visual Studio (Windows only)

-The C# extension no longer ships with Microsoft Build Tools so they must be installed manually.
+The C# extension no longer ships with Microsoft Build Tools, so they must be installed manually.

 -   Download the [Build Tools for Visual Studio 2022](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2022).
 -   Install the .NET desktop build tools workload.
 No other components are required.